The Heavy (band): In media

-"How You Like Me Now?" has been featured in several movies, television shows and commercials.

 "How You Like Me Now?" could be heard being played over the speakers at the McCormick Place Convention Center in Chicago, Illinois, the 2012 election night location for U.S. President Barack Obama, just after the projected results for Ohio were announced.
 The Electoral College votes from Ohio clinched the 2012 Presidential re-election for him.
 The band played the song on the Late Show with David Letterman on 18 January 2010.
 This was the first time that Letterman had ever asked a musical artist to perform an encore on his show.
-On 9 June 2010 "How You Like Me Now?" was featured in the opening montage of Hockey Night in Canadas broadcast of Game 6 of the Stanley Cup Finals.
+On 9 June 2010, "How You Like Me Now?" was featured in the opening montage of Hockey Night in Canadas broadcast of game six of the Stanley Cup Final.
 "How You Like Me Now?" also featured in the 2014 video game Forza Horizon 2, and in the ending credits of the 2013 videogame Knack.
 "That Kind of Man" from the band's first album was featured in "Filthy Lucre", an episode of the series Californication.
 "How You Like Me Now?" with B-side "The Big Bad Wolf", and "The Sleeping Ignoramus" from third album were featured in the 2011 video game Driver: San Francisco.

 "That Kind Of Man" was used in the trailer for Parker and "Coleen" also in FIFA 09 both from the band's first album, was featured in "Play the Man", an episode of the USA network television show Suits.
-The show also used "What Makes a Good Man?" for the season 2 promo, "Can't Play Dead" in episode "Zane vs. Zane" and "Short Change Hero" in episode "War".
+The show also used "What Makes a Good Man?" for the season 2 promo, "Can't Play Dead" in the episode "Zane vs. Zane" and "Short Change Hero" in the episode "War."

-"Short Change Hero", from the Heavy's second album, has been used in the film Faster; The TV shows "The Outlaws (2021 TV series)", The Vampire Diaries, The Listener, Suits, The Umbrella Academy, and Killjoys; the ITV documentary Best of Enemies; the trailer for Batman: Arkham City, and in the promos for the first season of Haven and second season of Longmire.
-The song was also used as the theme song since the second season of Strike Back.
-The video game Borderlands 2 featured "Short Change Hero" in the opening scene and "How You Like Me Now?" in the end credits.
-An instrumental jazz version of "Short Change Hero" later appeared in Poker Night 2, which featured characters from Borderlands.
-"What Makes A Good Man?" was later used in the credits of the next game released, Borderlands: The Pre-Sequel.
-The band recorded the song "Put It On The Line" for the theme of Borderlands 3.
-"Short Change Hero" also features in the virtual reality rhythm shooter game Pistol Whip during the opening level of the campaign "Smoke and Thunder".
+"Short Change Hero", from the Heavy's second album, has been used in the film Faster; the television shows The Outlaws, The Vampire Diaries, The Listener, Suits, The Umbrella Academy, Brassic and Killjoys; during the opening level of the campaign "Smoke and Thunder' in the virtual reality rhythm shooter game Pistol Whip; the ITV documentary Best of Enemies; the trailer for Batman: Arkham City; and in the promos for the first season of Haven and second season of Longmire.
+The song was used as the theme song of Strike Back from the second season onwards.

+The band's music has been frequently used in the video game series Borderlands: Borderlands 2 featured "Short Change Hero" in the opening scene and "How You Like Me Now?" in the end credits; an instrumental jazz version of "Short Change Hero" later appeared in Poker Night 2, which featured characters from Borderlands; "What Makes A Good Man?" was used in the credits of the third game, Borderlands: The Pre-Sequel; and the band recorded "Put It On The Line" to use as the theme song for Borderlands 3.